n8acl/aprsnotify/README.md

 APRSNotify: This is the main part of the script and the notification portion if it.
 This script will pull your most recent APRS packet data from the [APRS.fi API](https://aprs.fi/page/api), will parse the data and send the data to various social media accounts (currently either a Twitter account and/or to Telegram via a Telegram Bot).
 The script will only pull your most recent packet and post it once.

-APRSBot: The second part of the script is an interactive bot that works with Telegram.
-This part of the bot will allow the user to pull any station packet and show it as well as send your location to the APRS-IS system, allowing you to send your location from your phone to the APRS network and be seen on sites like APRS.fi and APRSDirect.
-If you set up the Callsign-ssid as part of the APRSNotify tracking list, it will also send that packet to Twitter and Telegram for you.

 This script can also notify you, via Telegram, if someone/something sends you a message on APRS.
 This way you can stay on top and see if there are messages being sent to you by another station.
 This is useful for monitoring a remote station.
 If something trips, a message could be sent via APRS to someone and then they know that something has happened at the remote site.

-In regards to Telegram bots, again, depending on your what/needs, if you are just going to use the notifier portion and you have an existing bot that you would like to use, that would be fine.
-However, if you would like to use the interactive portion of the bot, I would recommend creating a seperate APRS bot to be used for both the notifier and the interactive bot.
-This will keep everyting together and since both parts of the package pull from the same config file, it makes it easier.

 Note that this bot package was designed to be used by one person with multiple APRS Trackers to track packets from that one person.